yogisec/yogisec.github.io/content/posts/k8s-honeypot/index.md

 With this information we are able to copy the running `kube-controller` binary out of the proc folder with `cp /proc/6554/exe /tmp/6554` and begin to analyze it.

-During initial analysis attempting to determine if the binary was packed the binary showed signs of being an unpacked coinminer.
+During initial analysis attempting to determine if the binary was packed the binary showed signs of being an unpacked coin miner.

 ![upx.png](images/upx.png "upx.png")

-To further confirm the binary is a coinminer (or at least some part of it is) we can run a quick and dirty strings on the binary searching for `xmrig`.
+To further confirm the binary is a coin miner (or at least some part of it is) we can run a quick and dirty strings on the binary searching for `xmrig`.

 ![xmrigbinary.png](images/xmrigbinary.png "xmrigbinary.png")

-The results output shows [VirusTotal](https://www.virustotal.com/gui/file/3928c5874249cc71b2d88e5c0c00989ac394238747bb7638897fc210531b4aab) also gets hits on this being a coinminer.
+The results output shows [VirusTotal](https://www.virustotal.com/gui/file/3928c5874249cc71b2d88e5c0c00989ac394238747bb7638897fc210531b4aab) also gets hits on this being a coin miner.

 ---
 ### Image Analysis

-Carving out the image and viewing it layer by layer helps to confirm what we learned when conducting anlysis of the process.
+Carving out the image and viewing it layer by layer helps to confirm what we learned when conducting analysis of the process.
 There are three layers, the first is the base image used by the attacker to add malicious components to.

 ![dive1.png](images/dive1.png "dive1.png")